Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Introspective Prediction Learners

-To give some intuition about how Auto-step changes the step size, consider what happens when we apply it to the Drifter-Distractor Problem in Figure \ref{fig:alphas}.
-Here we simply plot the step sizes over time for four LMS learners---one for each target---with the step sizes adapted by Autostep.
-We used the Gradient Bandit and Weight Change reward to generate the behavior.
-The initial step sizes of each LMS learner were set to one.
+To give some intuition about how Autostep changes the step-size parameter, consider what happens when we apply it to the Drifter-Distractor Problem in Figure \ref{fig:alphas}.
+Here we simply plot $\alpha$ over time for four LMS learners---one for each target---with each step-size parameter adapted by Autostep.
+We used the Gradient Bandit and Weight Change reward~\footnote{The details of the intrinisic reward function used to generate the data do not matter for the purpose of the this experiment.
+Nevertheless, the Weight Change reward will be defined in the next section.} to generate the behavior.
+The initial $\alpha$ of each LMS learner were set to one.
 The lines for the constant target (blue) and drifter target (green) are overlapping, and the lines for the high-variance targets (red and black) are overlapping.
-Autostep progressively decreases the step sizes for the high-variance targets, as the updates oscillate around zero.
-The update magnitude (or error) for the constant target goes to zero, and so Autostep stops changing its step size.
-This makes sense: why change the step size if the prediction is perfect.
-Autostep keeps the step size for the learner estimating the drifting target high, because continual progress is possible.
+Autostep progressively decreases $\alpha$ for the high-variance targets, as the updates oscillate around zero.
+The update magnitude (or error) for the constant target goes to zero, and so Autostep stops changing $\alpha$.
+This makes sense: why change the $\alpha$ if the prediction is perfect.
+Autostep keeps the $\alpha$ for the learner estimating the drifting target high, because continual progress is possible.
 On each time step the LMS learner moves its estimate towards the recent sample and most of these updates are in the same direction, at least over a recent window of time.
-In terms of prediction performance, Autostep significantly improves tracking, enabling different update rates for different prediction learners and reducing the step sizes on unlearnable targets or noisy targets once learning is complete---as you will see in our main experiments below.
+In terms of prediction performance, Autostep significantly improves tracking, enabling different update rates for different prediction learners and reducing $\alpha$ on unlearnable targets or noisy targets once learning is complete---as you will see in our main experiments below.

-We experimented with other step size adaption methods, including AdaDelta and RMSProp, but the results were qualitatively similar.
-In this study we chose Auto-step because (a) it was specifically designed for non-stationary, incremental, online tracking tasks like ours, (b) it uses a simple and easy to interpret update rule, and (c) there is a long literature demonstrating the practical utility of this method dating back to it's origins in the IDBD method \cite{sutton1992adapting}.
+We experimented with other step-size adaption methods, including AdaDelta and RMSProp, but the results were qualitatively similar.
+In this study we chose Autostep because (a) it was specifically designed for non-stationary, incremental, online tracking tasks like ours, (b) it uses a simple and easy to interpret update rule, and (c) there is a long literature demonstrating the practical utility of this method dating back to it's origins in the IDBD method \citep{sutton1992adapting}.